Observations, Opinions, and Recollections of a Restaurateur and Writer

 Another reason is the sharp rise in dominant male television celebrity chefs.
 With the introduction of reality television shows such as Hell’s Kitchen with Gordon Ramsay, and cooking networks such as the Food Network with chefs like Bobby Flay and Mario Batali, cooking is easily accessible.
 These chefs are not cooking up complicated Julia Child recipes with never-heard-of-ingredients.
 Whatever the reasons, a man cooking in the home kitchen adds depth and flair to the dinner table.
 Every cook has a different repertoire of recipes and a different approach to cooking.
 With husband and wife sharing the cooking of meals, each night’s dinner is a culinary adventure.

 A great dish for men to prepare is risotto.
 Veneto is famous for its rice dishes.
-While pasta is very popular, many Italians prefer rice.
-Although the recipe is easy, risotto requires constant stirring, and upwards of forty-five minutes to cook.
+While pasta is very popular, many Italians love rice.
+Although the recipe is easy, risotto requires constant stirring, and time to cook.
 But risotto's smooth, creamy flavor makes the time well spent.
 The risotto's gentle stirring and easy pace hints at a man's confidence, and at least for a short while, the total control of his life.
 Along with sharing a bottle of wine, the combination of the risotto's aroma and gentle stirring is calming, sort of hypnotic, or meditative, pulling you in, and inspiring conversation.

 All those quick nodding years of hello goodbye,